bunniesandbeatings/goerkin/README.md

 # Samples

-You can find most of these use cases as [actual tests in the features folder](./features/goerkin_test.go)
+You can find most of these use cases as [actual tests in the documentation test](./features/documentation_test.go)

 ## Simple usage
 ```go